KKONZ/beautiful-jekyll/_posts/2017-12-10-topic-modeling-with-yelp-pizza2vec.md

 title: 'Topic Modeling with Yelp, Pizza2vec'
 ---
 ## Topic Modeling in Yelp

 One of my favorite things in this wonderful world is a good pizza.
-Arguably my first real love, pizza has taught me some of the most important things to be learn in life.
-Beyond making dinner suggestions incredibly easy, good pizza will ALWAYS make that list, I was fortunate enough to gain some foundational business experience having managed a local pizza shop in cozy St. Cloud MN as a teen.
+Arguably my first real love, pizza has taught me some of the most important things to be learned in life.
+Beyond making dinner suggestions incredibly easy, good pizza will ALWAYS make that list.
+Also, I was fortunate enough to gain some foundational business experience as a teen in cozy St. Cloud, MN, where I managed a local pizza shop.

 <img src="https://s3-media4.fl.yelpcdn.com/bphoto/f8yLBjYmCwiB3BnfYh8d-g/o.jpg" alt="Lombardi's">